Training Videos and Webinars

 OHRP/PRIM&R “INVESTIGATOR 101” CD ROM

-Please note that CME credits are no longer provided by Boston University Medical School for this program.
-However, those seeking CME may watch the CD-ROM, complete the post-test exam, and send the test to PRIM&R for scoring.
-PRIM&R will produce a certificate of completion for individuals who achieve a score of 70 percent or higher in order to allow those seeking documentation to apply for professional credentialing of completion.
+CME credits: PRIM&R will produce a certificate of completion for individuals who have viewed the training video and completed the post-training test which achieves a score of 70 percent or higher (test must be returned to PRIM&R for scoring).
 The certificate of completion may then be used to apply for Category 2 CME credit.
 (For more information about CME credits, please see: Center for Continuing Medical Education FAQs, at http://www.mecme.org/Page.aspx?pid=15.)

 On-Line Training Modules